 - Clicking - Clicking can hint you have a loose part or that the fan is misaligned.
 You can find more information in our clicking noise guide.

-- Loud Noise - A loud noise from your outside unit can signal an issue with your compressor, damper, fan or air handler.
-Check out our loud noise guide for more information.
+- Loud Noise - A loud noise from your outside unit can indicate an issue with your compressor, damper, fan or air handler.
+Check out our loud noise guide for additional information.

 There are limited cases where you can continue to run your AC, but you do so at your own risk.
 It's difficult to answer this question without looking at your system.